pprabh2007/hour-glass/README.md

 *Iteration 1 code is under the branch: iteration-1-submission*

+*Iteration 2 code is under the branch: iteration-2-submission*

 **Code coverage (in the repo in the coverage/index.html directory):** 100%

 **To run our code, we used the following commands in our root project directory:**